felipead/erc20-token-api/README.md

 The disadvantages of using GraphQL are:

 - It doesn't have a wide support as REST.
 It is cumbersome to be used with command-line tools (eg: `curl`).
 - It doesn't enforce that HTTP status codes are respected.
 It also doesn't enforce common status codes.
-This can make it harder to distinguish user from server errors (eg: `400 Bad Request` vs `500 Internal Server Error`), and also transient errors (eg: `503 Service Unavailable`).
+This can make it harder to distinguish user errors from server errors (eg: `400 Bad Request` vs `500 Internal Server Error`), and also transient errors (eg: `503 Service Unavailable`).
 - Because a typical GraphQL API only exposes one `/graphql` URL, it is not straightforward to cache requests as you can by following REST's uniform interface.

 ### Validation